 At this point I would like to come back to inheritance as one of the themes that poses the biggest challenge to free-market economics.
 In the first description of the Freedom Frame, I wrote about the disdain with which one article in Investors Chronicle (IC120) writes about legislation that affects the right to leave an inheritance to whomever we see fit.
 Here I want to look at the way that inheritance itself might pose a threat to the legitimacy of markets.
 But there are also more fundamental ways that inheritance undermines the potential legitimacy of free market economics as well as the Neutrality Frame specifically.
-Implicit in the idea that one should not let "artificial" moral beliefs limit the workings of financial markets is the concept that there is a different form of moral order which regulates markets.
+Implicit in the idea that one should not let "artificial" moral beliefs limit the workings of financial markets.
 This theory has to be some form of the markets distributing capital.
 Inheritance messes with that balance.
 This fact was even recognised by Friedrich Hayek 1948:118), who argued that inheritance taxes might be a useful tool to further social mobility, and that they "may have to be regarded as important tools of a truly liberal policy"